filakhtov/gentoo-use-docs/app-crypt/rhash.md

 This flag should normally be disabled as it is only useful e.g. for debugging purposes.

-### libressl
-This flag only works if an `ssl` flag is enabled.
-Use LibreSSL library instead of default OpenSSL one.

-This flag should be toggled system-wide, as the only one of these libraries can be installed on the same system at a time.

 ### nls
 Append the `-DUSE_GETTEXT` option to the `ADDCFLAGS` variable and pass it to the `make` command.
 Execute a `make install-gmo` command.
 Provide an ability to translate programs messages into different languages using Gettext library and install translation files.